datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

 The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields to filter.

-If you use `AS` in your query to rename a column, `HAVING` you can use this information to make the query more readable.
+The `AS` keyword can be used to assign an alias to a column or a table.
 For example, in the above query, we can call the `COUNT(species_id)` by another name, like `occurrences`.
 This can be written this way:

     SELECT species_id, COUNT(species_id) AS occurrences
     FROM surveys
     GROUP BY species_id
     HAVING occurrences > 10;

+Using this temporary name in the `HAVING` statement makes the query more readable.
+Remember that an alias only exists for the duration of the query.

 Note that in both queries, `HAVING` comes *after* `GROUP BY`.
 One way to think about this is: the data are retrieved (`SELECT`), which can be filtered